publiclab/mapknitter/README.md

 <hr>

 ### Windows Installation
 We recommend you either work in a virtual environment, or on a dual booted system to avoid dependencies issues and also Unix system works smoother with Ruby and Rails.
-This will not only benefit you now for mapknitter, but in future working on other Ruby projects on as they will get into development further, a linux or mac based OS would be better.
+This will not only benefit you now for Mapknitter, but also in future while working on other Ruby projects, a Linux or Mac OS will make your life easier.

 1. [Dual Booting](https://www.tecmint.com/install-ubuntu-alongside-with-windows-dual-boot/amp/), [option2](https://askubuntu.com/questions/1031993/how-to-install-ubuntu-18-04-alongside-windows-10), [video guide](https://www.youtube.com/watch?v=qNeJvujdB-0&fbclid=IwAR0APhs89jlNR_ENKbSwrp6TI6P-wxlx-a0My9XBvPNAfwtADZaAXqcKtP4)
 2. [Setting up a linux virtual env](https://itsfoss.com/install-linux-in-virtualbox/)